sailesh-ramayanam/rag-app/README.md

    docker-compose up --build
    ```

-   > Note: First run will download the embedding model (~90MB).
+   > Note: First run will download the embedding model and other libraries.
+So, initial launch will take some time.
 This is cached for subsequent runs.

 5. **Access the application:**
    - UI: http://localhost:3000